-Administrative Measures for Mobile Education APPs
+Notice of the General Office of the Ministry of Education on Printing and Distributing the “Administrative Measures for the Registration of Mobile Internet Applications for Education”

 Article 6: The provincial education administrative department is responsible for the overall planning and management of education mobile application filing in the region.
 Organize education mobile application providers in the region to conduct provider filing, organize affiliated units and guide education administrative departments and schools in the region to do user filing.

-Article 7: Educational mobile application providers (hereinafter referred to as providers) shall, in accordance with the requirements of these Measures, perform the record of the providers through the public service system, and cooperate with the provincial education administrative department of the place of registration to do the record review.
+Article 7: Educational mobile application providers (hereinafter referred to as providers) shall, in accordance with the requirements of these measures, register of the providers through the public service system, and cooperate with the provincial education administrative department of the place of registration to do the record review.

 Article 8: The education administrative department, its affiliated units, and schools at all levels and types are institutional users of educational mobile applications (hereinafter referred to as users).
 They shall establish a selection system for educational mobile applications and select educational mobile applications that have been completed by the provider. , And user filing through the public service system.